DavidTausend/aws-bootcamp-cruddur-2023/journal/week2.md

 While observability and monitoring share some similarities, such as collecting and analyzing data to gain insights into system behavior, there are key differences between the two concepts.
 Observability emphasizes understanding system behavior from the outside, while monitoring focuses on tracking predefined metrics and conditions from within the system.
 Observability allows for more flexible and dynamic analysis of system behavior, while monitoring provides a more structured approach to tracking predefined metrics and conditions.

-Observability and monitoring are important concepts in the context of AWS, with observability focusing on understanding system behavior from the outside and monitoring focusing on tracking predefined metrics and conditions from within the system.
-Both concepts are critical for ensuring the health, performance, and reliability of applications and systems running on AWS.

 Source:
 https://www.youtube.com/watch?v=bOf4ITxAcXc&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=31